Reviewed by: Brandon Brown

 Appraisers do a visual check of your home, but certified home inspectors look at and test the function of the home’s foundational systems, including the plumbing, HVAC, and appliances.
 An inspection can potentially save you money in the long term by confirming that a property does not have any major issues.
 If an inspector does find major issues, a home buyer may be able to ask the seller to have those issues taken care of or negotiate a lower price.

-Most importantly, home inspections ensure your safety.
-You don’t want to move into your home and realize that the property has massive mold issues or a backyard dirt pile that is a landslide waiting to happen.
+Most importantly, home inspections ensure the safety of the potential home buyer.
+Interested buyers don’t want to move into your home and realize that the property has massive mold issues or a backyard dirt pile that is a landslide waiting to happen.

 Inspections are not generally required for purchase-and-sale transactions the way that appraisals are.
 However, FHA and VA loans do require them.
 Either way, most experts recommend inspections.